CRIMINAL LAW NSW

 - A Senior Counsel or Queen's Counsel – is a very experienced Barrister who mainly appears in Supreme Court and Appellate matters.
 Wears a longer wig.
 Some Public Defenders are Senior Counsel / Queen's Counsel.
 (Legal Aid NSW, Overview of NSW Criminal Justice System and Diversion Programs, July 2012)

-Basic principles in criminal justice system
+Basic principles in the criminal justice system

 Presumption of Innocence